 In short, the purpose of Education Beyond Borders is to invite, gather, distil, synthesize, and disseminate the best collective wisdom from teacher leaders from every culture to make all teachers even more effective in contributing to the creation of a world that works for all.

 At 59 million, teachers are the largest single group of trained professionals in the world AND the key to our children's future.
-Equally amazing is the estimated need for more than 30 million NEW teachers to achieve the goal of the U.N.'s "Education for All" initiative by 2015.
+According to the U.N.'s "Education for All" initiative, the numbers of pupils per teacher decreased in 121 of 146 countries between 1990 and 2012 at the primary level, but 4 million more teachers are still needed to get all children into school.
+Trained teachers remain in short supply in one third of countries; in several sub-Saharan African countries, less than 50 percent are trained.
 The issues are complicated by the number of children who do not go to school at all - 104 million, 50% of who live in countries touched by conflict.

 Despite its crucial connection to economic and social development, teacher training is often uneven, protracted, or unsupported.
 In addition, teachers are rarely included in educational policy change or significant decision-making.
 Teachers are not just a resource for our children; they are the key to development.
 They know who is sick, who is missing, who has been abducted into the sex trade or conscripted into a military gang, who has been orphaned by AIDS, who is achieving and who is not.
 In short, teachers are society's glue, and they certainly deserve our assistance; otherwise, we are all left with a gaping digital, educational, and economic divide.
 If the key to economic development and our young people's future is education, then teachers should have resources, tools, and access to the Internet, as well as each other.